How-to guide: Protect your dog’s feet like a pro

+How to trim the paw hair?
 Use a pair of rounded scissors to trim the hair until it is no longer visible.
-Be careful not cut too much: if the hair is too short, your dog’s skin will risk getting irritated.
+Be careful not to cut too much: if the hair is too short, your dog’s skin will risk getting irritated.

 Not only is the dew claw worth a check, but all your dog’s nails should be kept at the right length.
 Paw care means you make sure to cut your dog’s nails following this how-to guide about dog nail dripping.

 Recipe for a homemade dog paw care lotion

 Need a homemade recipe for an effective paw care balsam?
 Your puppy will love this:

 |Mix them together in a glass.
 Take a water bowl and heat it up at 50 degrees for about 30 minutes.
 Put the glass inside the hot water and wait for a half an hour.
 After that, the cream should already have a certain consistency, that will allow it to be used after cooling down.|